moisestech/deep-learning-js/Part-2-Intro-TF-JS/4_recog-imgs-sounds/4-2-first-convnet/_4-2-first-convnet.md

   - Convolutional neural network.
   - That is, a network which has at least one convolutional layer.
   - A typical CNN also includes other types of layers, such as pooling layers and dense layers.
+  - Convolutional networks are a class of neural network that use convolutional layers instead of fully connected layers.
+On a fully connected layer, all the output units have weights connecting to all the input units.
+On a convolutional layer, we have some weights that are repeated over the input.
+  - The advantage of convolutional layers over fully connected layers is that the number of parameters is far smaller.
+This results in better generalization of the model.
+For example, if we want to learn a transformation from a 10x10 image to another 10x10 image, we will need 10,000 parameters if using a fully connected layer.
+If we use two convolutional layers, the first one having nine filters and the second one having one filter, with a kernel size of 3x3, we will have only 90 parameters.
+  - Convolutional networks are applied where data has a clear dimensionality structure.
+Time series analysis is an example where one-dimensional convolutions are used; for images, 2D convolutions are used; and for volumetric data, 3D convolutions are used.
+  - Computer vision has been dominated by convolutional networks since 2012 when AlexNet won the ImageNet challenge.
 - **Convolution**
   - The process of applying a kernel (filter) to an image
 - **Kernel / filter**